vasantakmr/gurucodes-data/learn/modules/linux-overview/linux-devops-interview-qna.md

 Docker provides a feature called container networking, which allows you to link multiple containers together.
 You can create a user-defined network

-using the \`docker network create\` command and then connect containers to that network using the \`--network\` option when running containers.
+using the ```docker network create``` command and then connect containers to that network using the ```--network``` option when running containers.
 Alternatively, you can use Docker Compose, a tool for defining and running multi-container Docker applications.
 Compose uses a YAML file to define the services and their relationships, making it easier to manage multiple containers.

-1.  **How can you troubleshoot issues with Docker containers?** Some common troubleshooting steps for Docker containers are: - Checking the container logs using the \`docker logs\` command.
+1.  **How can you troubleshoot issues with Docker containers?** Some common troubleshooting steps for Docker containers are: - Checking the container logs using the ```docker logs``` command.

-\- Inspecting the container's metadata and configurations using \`docker inspect\`.
+- Inspecting the container's metadata and configurations using ```docker inspect```.

-\- Accessing the container's shell using \`docker exec -it /bin/bash\` to investigate the container's internal state.
+- Accessing the container's shell using ```docker exec -it /bin/bash``` to investigate the container's internal state.

-\- Verifying that the necessary ports are exposed and reachable. - Checking resource utilization on the
+- Verifying that the necessary ports are exposed and reachable. - Checking resource utilization on the

 host system to ensure it has enough capacity.